Hello and welcome to my Rome Katana bindings review.

 Adjustability

-These are the most adjustable bindings that I've had the pleasure to tweak.
+These are the most adjustable bindings that I've had the pleasure to work with.
 You can pretty much adjust everything and fine tune your fit to perfection.

 Heel Cup: Yes.
 This is great for boot centering.